bencorrado/bluez-bencorrado/docs/faq.md

 If the agent is not registered then the pairing fails.

-Make sure that the agent is registered by typig:
+Make sure that the agent is registered by typing:

 ```
 [bluetooth]# agent on